JinyuWang123/JinyuWang123.github.io/_pages/about.md

 - 🌱 I’m currently learning advanced biostatistical methods for clinical trial design and machine learning techniques for medical imaging.
 - 👯 I’m looking to collaborate on projects involving medical imaging analysis, survival analysis, or clinical trials.
 - 😄 Pronouns: He/Him
-- 🚀 I'm actively seeking PhD positions in Biostatistics or Statistics for Fall 2025.
+- 🚀 **I'm actively seeking PhD positions in Biostatistics or Statistics for Fall 2025**.

 You can find my CV here: [Jinyu Wang’s Curriculum Vitae](../assets/Jinyu Wang_Resume.pdf).
 If you are interested in my work, please feel free to drop me an [email](mailto:jinyu_wang@brown.edu).